puttputt/ngx-moment-picker/README.md

-# Angular2 Moment Picker
+# Ngx Moment Picker

-This project is a port of angular-moment-picker for AngularJS
+This project is a port of popular angularJS picker, angular-moment-picker.

 ## Installation